 At Mayo, the emphasis is on practical research experience, which is different from my undergraduate institution, which was more theoretical.
 Also, we didn't have an open-door policy at my undergrad institution.
-I love that I can drop in and discuss ideas with faculty members, especially since so many Mayo Graduate School faculty are well-known experts in their fields.
+I love that I can drop in and discuss ideas with faculty members, especially since so many Mayo Clinic Graduate School of Biomedical Sciences faculty are well-known experts in their fields.

 I was able to rotate with different labs based on my scientific interests, including one rotation in Florida, before making a decision on where I wanted to conduct my thesis research.
 Moreover, there are a lot of world-class scientists visiting Mayo.
 Not only have I been able to participate in their seminars, but I have also had the opportunity to go out to lunch with them and talk with them personally, which is important for building a scientific network.